Post election Collaborative Solutions Newsletter issue November 10, 2012

 Then together identify some “low hanging fruit” – easy win situations where they can start to act together – they need to see that the core premise of coalitions will work for them – namely “That they can do together that which that they cannot do apart”.
 They won’t believe that until they act together and get something done.

 One helpful tool is “The Continuum of Collaboration Worksheet”.
 This allows a coalition to assess whether they are mainly doing “networking” which does not involve taking action or whether they have moved on to other more powerful forms of coalition action – namely “coordination” “cooperation” or “collaboration”.
 This tool, based on Arthur Himmelman’s definitions, is available in The Power of Collaborative Solutions p.
-52 ( http://www.tomwolff.com/healthy-communities-tools-and-resources.html) and also on my website (http://www.tomwolff.com/collaborative-solutions-newsletter-summer-05.htm#resources).
+52 ( https://www.tomwolff.com/healthy-communities-tools-and-resources.html) and also on my website (https://www.tomwolff.com/collaborative-solutions-newsletter-summer-05.htm#resources).

 In future blogs Doctor Coalition will tackle other common coalition issues, such as: